-Welcome to the El Paso County Colorado Public Services Department website.
+Welcome to the El Paso County Colorado Department of Public Works website.
 We are committed to helping the public by providing the best possible service.
 On this site you can find information about Contracts and Procurement, Transportation, the County’s and City's Facilities and Fleet, and Security and Parking.
 Please take a few minutes to browse our site not only to learn about who we are and what we do, but to find answers to your questions and learn about new projects.

 We pride ourselves on Customer Service, and through the links on the left you can report a problem regarding County transportation assets (roads, bridges, drainage, signs and signals, and right-of-way) as well as County facility assets.

 Facilities Maintenance functions are executed by the Facilities Maintenance Section.
 Facility Maintenance maintains over 130 County-owned or leased buildings totaling more than 3,100,000 square feet of space.
 It also provides janitorial service, pest management and environmental remediation.
-They also maintain over 132 City of Colorado Springs-owned buildings totalling more than 1,500,000 square feet of space, and provide engineering services under the terms of a Service Level Agreement approved annually by both City and County.
+They also maintain over 132 City of Colorado Springs-owned buildings totaling more than 1,500,000 square feet of space, and provide engineering services under the terms of a Service Level Agreement approved annually by both City and County.
 The link to the left will provide you with useful information about many of the County and City buildings.

 The Security and Parking Section mission is to vigorously protect El Paso County assets (facilities, people, information, and physical assets) and provide professional parking services to employees and the public.
 The link on the left will provide you with more information, operating hours, and security officer employment details.